wingrunr21/stagecoach/readme.md

 # Stagecoach Meat Co
-A client app for a small business in Wiggins, Colorado.
+A client-side React web app for a small family business in Wiggins, Colorado.